 Weight lifting is better if building strength and size is your goal as external weight makes it easier to overload specific muscle groups which promotes muscular tears and repairs.
 However, if you include calisthenics on top of this, it can seriously boost your strength and size through a different type of tension on your muscle fibers, and this also triggers growth.

 Hybrid calisthenics will allow you to become an overall complete athlete, as the strength you gain from both forms of training will be transferrable to each other.
 Weight training will allow you to lift heavier, therefore improving your muscular strength.
 Whereas calisthenics will build up your endurance and stamina, enabling you to execute reps for longer before becoming fatigued.
-Both of your fast-twitch and slow-twitch muscle fibers will be developed.
+Both your fast-twitch and slow-twitch muscle fibers will be developed.

 My name is Pat Chadwick, I am a calisthenics coach with over 4 years of experience in helping people from all backgrounds to achieve their calisthenics goals.
 My goal is to become the number one calisthenics coach in the world as it is my passion to help people change their lives through inspiring bodyweight movements.
 I believe everyone deserves the right to feel good about their health, body, and be delighted inside and out.